lgatto/TeachingMaterial/pages/fork.md

 - You'll now have a local copy of _your version_ of that repository.

+- Change into that project directory (`the_repo`):

+      $ cd the_repo

 - Add a connection to the original owner's repository.
-Change into the folder containing the_repo and type:

       $ git remote add myfriend git://github.com/myfriend/the_repo